buildpulse/buildpulse-example-cypress/README.md

 If you have an existing Cypress project building on GitHub Actions CI, this [diff](https://github.com/buildpulse/buildpulse-example-cypress/compare/pre-buildpulse...github-actions) shows how to set up your GitHub Actions workflow to send test results to BuildPulse.

+## Semaphore CI Integration

+If you have an existing Cypress project building on [Semaphore](https://semaphoreci.com/), this [diff](https://github.com/Workshop64/buildpulse-example-cypress/compare/pre-buildpulse...semaphore) shows how to set up your `.semaphore/semaphore.yml` workflow to send test results to BuildPulse.

+---

 <p>
   <a href="https://buildpulse.io?utm_source=github.com&utm_campaign=example-repositories&utm_content=cypress-button">
     <img width="325" title="Automatically detect flaky Cypress tests with BuildPulse" alt="Try BuildPulse for Free" src="https://user-images.githubusercontent.com/2988/86935247-9f059b80-c10a-11ea-9579-575b357e70d6.png">